allanmboyd/formaterrors/README.md

 frameworks for example.

 Stack lines can be filtered in and out based on patterns and limited by range (e.g. lines 2 through 10).
 Stack lines and error message can have highlights applied based on patterns.
-Finally stack lines can be formatted to include or exclude available fields.
+Finally, stack lines can be formatted to include or exclude available fields.

 The API is quite flexible with a range of methods varying in level with means to specify custom highlights and